engelsystem/engelsystem-doc/content/admin/configuration.md

 ## App name

-With app name you may rename the engelsystem to any name you want.
+Customize the application name displayed throughout the interface.

-This defaults to environment variable `APP_NAME`.
-If the variable is not present, it defaults to `Engelsystem`.
+Defaults to the `APP_NAME` environment variable, or `Engelsystem` if not set.

 ```php
     'app_name'                => 'Engelsystem',